geomagpy/magpy/README.md

 BV-3 and all other cases, where both scalar data on the DI-flux pier and continuous scalar data are provided, will also calculate the pier difference in F between pier A and pier C.

-General procedure for each basevalue analysis:
+##### General procedure for the baselineAnalysis method:

-1.1.
-Reading variometer data from defined source (DB, file, URL) 1.2.
-Convert coordinate representation to nT for all axis.
+- Reading variometer data from defined source (DB, file, URL)
+- Convert coordinate representation to nT for all axis.
-1.3.
-If DB only: apply DB flaglist, get and apply all DB header info, apply DB delta values (timediff, offsets) 1.4.
-Rotation or compensation option selected: headers bias/compensation fields are applied 1.5.
-If DB and rotation: apply alpha and beta rotations from header 1.6. manually provided offsets and rotation are applied 1.7. flags are removed
+- If DB only: apply DB flaglist, get and apply all DB header info, apply DB delta values (timediff, offsets)
+- Rotation or compensation option selected: headers bias/compensation fields are applied
+- If DB and rotation: apply alpha and beta rotations from DB meta info
+- manually provided offsets and rotation are applied
+- flags are removed
-1.8. interpolate variometerdata using default DataStream.interpol
+- interpolate variometerdata using default DataStream.interpol
-2.1.
-Reading scalar data from defined source
+- Reading scalar data from defined source
-2.2.
-If DB: apply flaglist, header and deltas
+- If DB: apply flaglist, header and deltas
-2.3. apply option offsets
+- apply option offsets
-2.4. remove flags and interpolate
+- remove flags and interpolate
-3.1. add interpolated values of vario and scalar into DI structure (at corresponding time steps), here manually provided delta F's are considered
+- add interpolated values of vario and scalar into DI structure (at corresponding time steps), here manually provided delta F's are considered
-3.2.
-If DB and not provided manually: extract pier differences for variometer from DB (dD and dI) 4.1.
-Start of iterative basevalue calculation procedure (repeated 3 times)
+- If DB and not provided manually: extract pier differences for variometer from DB (dD and dI)
+- Start of iterative basevalue calculation procedure (repeated 3 times)

 ##### Citations